Shaken Baby Syndrome

 What are the long-term problems from shaken baby syndrome?

-- Seizures, which are sudden bursts of abnormal electrical activity in the brain.
+- Seizures.
 A baby may have uncontrolled muscle movement and be unable to speak, see, or interact normally.

-- Cerebral palsy, with muscle stiffness ( spasticity ) that results in stiff, awkward movements.
+- Cerebral palsy, with muscle stiffness ( spasticity ) that results in awkward movements.

-- Intellectual disabilities that can affect every area of a child's life, such as learning to talk or being able to care for himself or herself in the future.
+- Intellectual disabilities that can affect every area of a child's life.
+For example, a child may have trouble learning to talk or may not be able to care for himself or herself in the future.

-- Learning or behaviour problems that may not appear until the child starts school.
+- Learning disabilities that may not appear until the child starts school.

 Frequently Asked Questions

 Many of the resources below provide help 24 hours a day, 7 days a week in multiple languages.
 In an emergency, call 911.

 - To find a suicide prevention crisis centre phone number or website in your province, visit the Canadian Association for Suicide Prevention's webpage at http://suicideprevention.ca/thinking-about-suicide.